stemmlerjs/khalilstemmler.com/source/about/index.md

 # Core Competencies

-I consider myself a JavaScript specialist with a very strong background in computer networking and databases.
+I consider myself a JavaScript specialist with a very strong background in computer networking and a very deep understanding of Java, SQL and Object Oriented programming.

 I know a lot of different languages and frameworks (I'm always learning a new one), but I prefer to talk about core software development skills because I can pick up new languages and frameworks without a problem.

-Having built my own startup, I have a deep understanding of a modern application development.
+Having shipped production code in front of real users, I have excellent knowledge of modern application development practices.
 I have professional experience designing applications from concept to inception.
 I'm highly knowledgeable in areas such as:

 - Software development design patterns
 - Templating & routing